-The Foundation has evaluated all subsequent events through the auditors' report date, which is the date the combined financial statements were available to be issued.
-Other than disclosed in Note 3, there were no material subsequent events that required recognition or disclosure in the combined financial statements.
+The Foundation has evaluated all subsequent events through the auditors' report date, which is the date these combined financial statements were available to be issued.
+There were no material subsequent events that required recognition or additional disclosure in these combined financial statements.